Philip La Follette: First Wisconsin governorship (1931–1933)

 La Follette entered the gubernatorial election in 1930 against incumbent governor Walter J. Kohler Sr..
 During the campaign La Follette and his allies criticized the governor for conservative policies and tied him to the unpopular administration of Herbert Hoover.
 During his first term, La Follette began implementing policies to alleviate the Great Depression.
 Many of the policies enacted under him would later serve as models for the federal government under Franklin D. Roosevelt.

 During his first term, La Follette enacted state ownership of public utilities, conservation and employment programs to help the unemployed.
 Additionally, La Follette helped set up a program for unemployment insurance, the first of its kind in the country, and a single state-wide labor code.
 La Follette was defeated in the Republican primary because of the worsening conditions of the Great Depression, as well as broader dissatisfaction with his service as governor.
 He was defeated for re-election by former governor Kohler.

 Out of government

 By 1934, the Great Depression had caused a sharp decline of conditions in Wisconsin, and this decline, alongside a resurgence of the Wisconsin Democratic Party, forced progressive Republicans to seek new ways into office.

-While La Follette eventually supported a split from the Republicans, he worked alongside William T. Evjue, the editor of the Madison-based Capital Times to curb the more radical influences of Amlie and his radical allies.
+While La Follette eventually supported a split from the Republicans, he worked alongside William T. Evjue, the editor of the Madison-based Capital Times to curb the more radical influences of congressman Thomas Amlie and his allies.

 Separately from La Follette and his allies, more radical elements of the third party movement established the Farmer-Labor-Progressive League (FLPL), which would develop a platform and endorse candidates in elections, this new organization had the potential to upset the aims La Follette had been working for with the new party.
 Fortunately, after La Follette spoke at the F.L.P.L. convention, the League decided to support his party.